dpcherian/astrolab/docs/source/getting-started.rst

 Introduction
 ============

+In this section, we will cover setting up Python on your machine (using the "Miniconda" Python distribution), creating a virtual environment for this course, and installing the ``astrolab`` package in that environment.
+Follow these instructions carefully.

+.. note:: If you find any errors with this part of the documentation, please contact the maintainers of this package as soon as possible.

 Setting up Python
 =================

-.. caution:: This is still a work in progress, and the installation instructions have not been tested over a range of operating systems, and therefore it is conceivable that it cause errors with your python installation.
+.. caution:: This is still a work in progress, and the installation instructions have not been tested over a range of operating systems, and therefore it is conceivable that it cause errors with your Python installation.
 As always, it is **strongly advised** that you use a conda environment for this lab and for this package.
-That way, if anything goes wrong, your python installation's integrity is not compromised.
+That way, if anything goes wrong, your Python installation's integrity is not compromised.

 Getting and installing ``conda`` on your machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Those of you who have already used Python before might be familiar with the `Anaconda Python distribution <https://en.wikipedia.org/wiki/Anaconda_(Python_distribution)>`_.
 Anaconda comes with its own "package manager", ``conda``, which automates the process of installing, upgrading, configuring, and removing Python packages.
-This is particularly useful if a package you need has multiple dependencies, or if you require multiple python versions for different purposes on the same computer.
+This is particularly useful if a package you need has multiple dependencies, or if you require multiple Python versions for different purposes on the same computer.

 Anaconda is very useful, but is terrible bloated.
 It comes with a huge number of packages, most of which you will never use, either in this lab or elsewhere.
 Consequently, it sometimes slows down your computer.
 To avoid this, it is strongly recommended that you use **miniconda**.
 Miniconda is a minimal installer for the ``conda`` package manager, which comes with a couple of basic packages.
 The advantage of this is that you can only install what you need, keeping your Python installation lean and robust.
 The downside is that you need to install what you need at least once.